-Select Echo-2 (meaning a single echo will be inserted into the threading, producing 2 parallel lines) and a shift of 4.
-The original pattern line will be purple and the echo line magenta as shown wiht the color selections on the right labelled pattern and 2nd Echo.
+The following screen shows a selection of Echo-2 (meaning that a single echo will be inserted into the threading, producing 2 parallel lines) and a shift of 4.
+The original pattern line will be purple and the echo line magenta as shown with the color selections on the right labelled pattern and 2nd Echo.
 To insert a color, click from the color palette to change the current color then click in the square with the label on the Echo function.

 Now click Apply and the following threading results:

 Note that the second Echo is always 4 shafts higher than the original pattern line, wrapping if necessary.

 Also note that the original colors are always replaced in the warp according to the selection in the Echo function.